 The Audit Committee assists the Board in fulfilling its responsibilities for general oversight of the integrity of the Company's consolidated financial statements, the Company's compliance with legal and regulatory requirements, the independent auditor's qualifications and independence, the performance of the Company's internal audit function and independent auditor, and risk assessment and risk management.
-Among other things, the Audit Committee prepares the Audit Committee report for inclusion in the annual proxy statement; annually reviews the Audit Committee Charter and the Audit Committee's performance; appoints, evaluates and determines the compensation of our independent auditor; reviews and approves the scope of the annual audit, the audit fees and the consolidated financial statements; reviews our disclosure controls and procedures, internal controls, internal audit function, and corporate policies with respect to financial information and earnings guidance; oversees investigations into complaints concerning financial matters; and reviews other risks that may have a significant impact on the Company's consolidated financial statements.
+Among other things, the Audit Committee prepares the Audit Committee report for inclusion in the annual proxy statement; annually reviews the Audit Committee Charter and the Audit Committee's performance; appoints, evaluates and determines the compensation of our independent auditor; reviews and approves the scope of the annual audit, the audit fees and the consolidated financial statements; pre-approves all non-audit services to be performed by the independent auditor; reviews our disclosure controls and procedures, internal controls, internal audit function, and corporate policies with respect to financial information and earnings guidance; oversees investigations into complaints concerning financial matters; reviews the Company's Code of Ethics and oversees management's system to enforce such Code; reviews related party transactions and potential conflicts of interest; provides oversight of risks related to information technology, information security and cybersecurity matters; and reviews other risks that may have a significant impact on the Company's consolidated financial statements.
 The Audit Committee has the authority to obtain advice and assistance from, and receive appropriate funding from the Company for, outside legal, accounting and other advisors as the Audit Committee deems necessary to carry out its duties.

 The report of the Audit Committee is included in this Proxy Statement.
-A current copy of the Audit Committee Charter is available on the Company's website at http://investors.guess.com.
+A current copy of the Audit Committee Charter is available on the Company's website at investors.guess.com/committee-charters.